omixmaxdimo/ComfyUI_Workflow/README.md

-# ComfyUI Workflows - From Basic to Advanced
+# OmiX.IR ComfyUI Workflows - From Basic to Advanced

 Welcome to the **ComfyUI Workflows Repository**! 🚀 This repository contains a curated collection of workflows for **ComfyUI**, ranging from beginner-friendly setups to advanced AI-powered image generation techniques.